 From Disco to Disco, from piano to electro and more: Eric D. Clark started his DJ career 30 years ago.
 From Sunday church performances in California at the age of 10 as a classical and gospel piano prodigy to disco and electronica keyboard mastering, Eric trained his ears and hands until 1981 when he finally claimed his place behind turntables and took up residencies in San Francisco’s most famous clubs including The Underground, Das Klub and The End Up.

-Eric D. Clark has played in Europe, Asia, South America and the USA in venues such as the Panoramabar (live) & Ostgut, Tresor, E-Werk, Maria, WeekEnd, several celebs events including Frieze Magazine launch, MTV Beach Party in Uruguay and Audiotool & Adobe events in LA, other majors events such as MELT, the Berlin and LA Gay Prides, along with current residencies at Paloma, The Black Lodge, Suicide Circus, and Kit Kat Club in Berlin.
+Eric D. Clark has played in Europe, Asia, South America and the USA in venues such as Panoramabar (live) & Ostgut, Tresor, E-Werk, Maria, Weekend, Echoplex, Ace Hotel, Soho House, several celeb events including Frieze Magazine launch, MTV Beach Party in Uruguay and Audiotool & Adobe events in LA, other majors events such as Italian and German Biennales, MELT, the Berlin and LA Gay Prides, along with current residencies at Arkaoda (The T), The Black Lodge, Suicide Club, and Kit Kat Club in Berlin.